MicrosoftDocs/windows-insider/wip/at-work/get-started.md

 ms.prod: w10
 ---

-# Getting started with the Windows Insider Program for Windows Server
+# Get started with the Windows Insider Program for Windows Server

 ## Register for the Windows Insider Program